 Smarter Balanced Interim Assessments

 - Interim Comprehensive Assessments (ICAs) are built on the same blueprints as the summative assessments.
 The ICAs include the same item types and formats, including performance tasks, as the summative assessments, and yield results on the same vertical scale.
 The ICAs yield overall scale scores, overall performance level designations, and claim-level information.
-For the 2015–16 school year each student has three opportunities to take the ICA.
+Each student has three opportunities to take each ICA.

 - Interim Assessment Blocks (IABs) focus on the smaller sets of targets and therefore provide more detailed information for instructional purposes.
 The IABs yield overall information for each block.
 Charts listing IABs available by grade (PDF) show the blocks available for grade level English language arts/literacy (ELA) and mathematics.
 To see the blocks that are currently available, view the Interim Assessment, Part 1 Webinar .
-For the 2015–16 school year, students have unlimited access to all IABs.
+Students have unlimited access to all IABs.

 - Assessments are accessible in grades K–12.